-We’ve only tried the higher-spec Captur so far, but we’ve found it to be well thought out with some useful features.
+The Captur’s cabin is well thought out, with some really useful features.
 There’s plenty of head-room in the front, and six-footers should be fine in the rear seats, too, although Vauxhall’s Crossland X offers slightly more head space for the lanky.
 The rear seats can be moved backwards or forward to prioritise leg- or boot-space, which ranges from 455 to 1235 litres; better than most of its rivals.
-The cars we tried had a false floor fitted to completely eliminate any load lip, making it a cinch to lift in heavier items, and the second row of seats folds flat – in a 60:40 split – to cope with larger loads.
+Allcars also have a false floor that completely eliminates any load lip, making it a cinch to lift in heavier items, and the second row of seats folds flat – in a 60:40 split – to cope with larger loads.

 The Captur is priced competitively against other small SUVs like the Vauxhall Crossland X and Nissan Juke, and running costs are not likely to be radically different.
-The Captur excels when it comes to fuel economy, with the entry-level diesel boasting an official combined economy of 78.5mpg and the petrols up to 55.4mpg.
+The Captur does well on fuel economy, with the entry-level diesel boasting an official combined economy of almost 70mpg (regardless of which gearbox you specify) and the petrol achieving upwards of 50mpg.
 Its residual values are reasonable, too, and servicing costs shouldn’t break the bank.

 The Captur isn’t listed on Warranty Direct’s Reliability Index, but Renault as a brand performs well, sitting high in the manufacturer rankings.
 Our owner reviews support that story, with high scores across the board.
-For peace of mind, Renault offers an impressive four-year warranty with unlimited mileage in the first two years, and up to 100,000 miles in years three and four.
+For peace of mind, Renault offers a middle-of-the-road three-year/60,000-mile warranty.

 The compact SUV segment is exploding in popularity, and the Captur is our pick of the bunch.
 It’s great to look at with strong equipment levels and a good quality interior, and it’s decent to drive, too.
 There’s no area in which it’s found wanting, which explains its popularity.